Bioflix Activity Meiosis Meiosis I

 The Significance of Genetic Variation in Meiosis I

-Meiosis I plays a pivotal role in generating genetic variation within a population.
+Meiosis I makes a difference in generating genetic variation within a population.
 The two key mechanisms that contribute to this variation are:

 • Crossing Over: The exchange of genetic material between non-sister chromatids during Prophase I shuffles alleles, creating new combinations of genes on each chromosome.
-This recombination is a major source of genetic diversity.
+This recombination is a major source of genetic diversity That's the part that actually makes a difference..

 • Independent Assortment: The random orientation of homologous chromosome pairs at the metaphase plate leads to different combinations of maternal and paternal chromosomes in the daughter cells.
 This further increases the genetic diversity generated during meiosis.